 Explore I Have Crossed a Great Ocean of Loneliness

 The six lines of ‘I Have Crossed a Great Ocean of Loneliness’ describes one speaker’s journey to find the listener, the strength of their heart, and the power and incorruptibility of their heart.
-It was Green’s intention that the listener takes comfort in the idea of such powerful love and remember that there is no reason to fear the future.
+It was Green’s intention for the listener takes comfort in the idea of such powerful love and remember that there is no reason to fear the future.

 ‘I Have Crossed a Great Ocean of Loneliness’ by John Mark Green is a six-line poem that’s contained within a single stanza.
 The lines do not conform to a specific rhyme scheme, but they are all similar in length/number of syllables.
 Green does make use of half-rhyme though.
 These are seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line or multiple lines of verse.
 For example, “crossed” and “trust” in lines two and three as well as “moments” and “remember”.